Eacred/eacrd/chaincfg/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/Eacred/eacrd/chaincfg)

-Package chaincfg defines chain configuration parameters for the four standard Decred networks.
+Package chaincfg defines chain configuration parameters for the four standard Eacred networks.

-Although this package was primarily written for ecrd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Decred networks or for projects needing to define their own network.
+Although this package was primarily written for ecrd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Eacred networks or for projects needing to define their own network.

 ## Sample Use